gautamarora/microapps/README.md

 ## Blog

-This blog application is a megaapp that is built using a microapp architecture.
-Each page (post, photo, profile) is a microapp that uses expressjs, browserify, handlebars & sass.
-These microapps share other microapps like header.
-Each microapp is published as a npm module at [npmjs.com](https://www.npmjs.com/~gautamarora) from where it is installed into the mega app.
+This blog application is a mega-app that is built using a micro-app architecture.
+Each page (post, photo, profile) is a micro-app that uses expressjs, browserify, handlebars & sass.
+These micro-apps share other micro-apps like header.
+Each micro-app is published as a npm module at [npmjs.com](https://www.npmjs.com/~gautamarora) from where it is installed into the mega app.

-The architecture is inspired from  [See-Eat-Sleep](https://github.com/thlorenz/see-eat-sleep) and [Condé Nast Traveler](http://www.cntraveler.com).
+The modular architecture is inspired from  [See-Eat-Sleep](https://github.com/thlorenz/see-eat-sleep)/[AppUp](https://github.com/thlorenz/appup) and [Condé Nast Traveler](http://www.cntraveler.com).

 ### Micro Apps used:
 1. [core](https://github.com/gautamarora/core)